rufus-lang/rufus/doc/spec.md

 In addition to explicit blocks in the source code, there are implicit blocks:

 1. The universe block encompasses all Rufus source text.
-2. Each package has a *package block* containing all Rufus source text for that package.
+2. Each module has a *module block* containing all Rufus source text for that module.
 3. Each file has a *file block* containing all Rufus source text in that file.
 4. Each "if", "for", and "match" statement is considered to be in its own implicit block.